Why We Wrote This Guide

 Section 407 of the Copyright Act creates a mandatory deposit system designed to enhance the contents of the Library of Congress.
 Applicants registering published works are required to deposit two copies of the best edition within three months of publication.
 These copies must include entire packaging, sleeves, leaflets, and booklets.
 Unpublished works can be deposited with just one copy, though including any deposit is discouraged to relieve the workload on the Copyright Office.

 Neglecting to submit deposit copies has no real immediate negative impact.
-However, the register can write a demand for it at anytime during the copyright’s duration.
+However, the Office can write a demand for it at anytime during the copyright’s duration.
 If a deposit is still not obtained three months after the demand is received, the individual may face a fine of up to $250 plus the price (retail) of the deposit copies.
 If the inaction continues, a $2,500 fine can be applied.

 There are some works that are exempt from the requirement: